-The interpersonal inventory, allows the therapist to learn about people close to the client.
+The interpersonal inventory, allows the psychologist to learn about people close to the client.
 They examine the quality of these relationships.
 This helps to clarify social support, romantic attachments, communication styles, and relationship problems.

 Many times, interpersonal communication and relationship issues may result in depression.
 This helps to define the targets to focus on.

 Interpersonal Problem Areas

 Next, the psychologist chooses one of four interpersonal problem areas to address.
 These problem areas include:

 Grief or complicated bereavement.
 This addresses the onset or extended depressive episodes associated with the death of a significant person in someone’s life.

 Role dispute.
 The psychologist helps identify targets that triggered a depressive episode.

 The event may result from a problematic interpersonal relationship.
 Inconsistent role expectations between two people often initiates this problem.